 In this day and age, amplifiers and active crossovers can be built for (almost) peanuts - ok, not great amplifiers perhaps, but when used in an active system they can still outperform a megabuck top-of-the-line amp driving the same loudspeaker drivers through a passive crossover network.

-The next step will be (of course) digital crossovers.
+The next step for some will be (of course) digital crossovers.
 I have one, and the ability to fine tune the network, apply delay to fully time align the respective loudspeakers, and the sheer control that each amplifier has over each connected driver, means that it is possible to make loudspeakers better than ever before.
 I use my digital xover for loudspeaker testing and development - my listening system uses an analogue 24dB/octave L-R crossover, and 'time alignment' is achieved by reversing the phase of the tweeter.
-Not perfect, but it outperforms just about anything else I've heard.
-A full digital loudspeaker management system may be the next addition - I already know how good it will sound (i.e. much the same as it does now ).
+It outperforms just about anything else I've heard.
+A fully digital loudspeaker management system will not be the next addition - I already know how it will sound (i.e. much the same as it does now ).

 Despite the emergence of DSP (digital signal processor) boards at ever decreasing prices, analogue filters are still viable and cost effective.
 Low cost DSPs are available that can provide the crossover and added equalisation, but I've not listened to one at this stage.
 Despite the claims that DSPs can 'do everything', the reality is often quite different.
 It's usually better to ensure that all DSP stages operate at close to their maximum level at all times.
 If the input is varied over the full range expected, the number of effective bits is reduced and the sound can become very 'grainy' at low volumes.
 True 24-bit systems are not usually greatly affected, but the filters and equalisers themselves also reduce effective bit depth.
 I have a 24-bit digital 1/3 octave graphic equaliser, and it becomes unusable at low input levels with even moderate EQ.